 NATALIE CHEN, PAOLA CONCONI, CARLO PERRONI - February 2006

 Abstract: Differences in gender-based labor market discrimination across countries imply that migration may affect husbands and wives differently.
-If migrant wives experience a relative improvement in their labor market position, bargaining theory suggests that they should experience comparatively larger gains.
 Evidence from the German Socio-Economic Panel indeed shows that, as long as renegotiation opportunities are limited, comparatively better wages for migrant women lead them to bear the double burden of market and household work.